 If you went to the range when you felt like it, shot whatever felt good or fun, but skipped some days, and changed guns, and then sometimes went with your training partner to work on what he wants to work on and other times no, and then at the end of a training cycle found out you had made little improvement in your shooting skills, would you be surprised?

 If the answer is no, don’t treat your workouts like that theoretical shooter’s example.
 Get training, get a plan, stick to it.
 That’s it.

 Fortify Your Home

 We’ve already said the best way to survive a personal assault is to avoid becoming a target.
-One way to do that is to make sure that your home is fortified against any unwanted intruders.
+One way to do that when you are at home, as opposed to out and about, is to make sure that your home is fortified against any unwanted intruders.

-Surprise Home Assaults
+Surviving Home Assaults

 No matter how much you plan and fortify your home, there’s always the chance that someone will be able to get inside anyhow.
 It could be you forgot to lock the back door, neglected to close your bedroom window before you left work, or left the garage door unlocked.